protesilaos/my-website/_archive/2011/2011-08-15-the-catastrophic-implications-of-greece-and-portugal-exiting-the-euro.md

   <tr>
     <td class="tr-caption" style="text-align: center;">
       George Soros is a very smart person and knows well what are the catastrophic implications <br />of Greece and/or Portugal exiting the euro.
-What he says is nothing more than speculation.&nbsp; <br />Image source: Economic Times
+What he says is nothing more than speculation.  <br />Image source: Economic Times
     </td>
   </tr>
 </table>